 Lead by Søren Faurby

-One of the main research areas of the lab is macroecology which we define broadly to cover all large-scale spatial patterns related to biodiversity -- not just simple species diversity gradients.
-Most of the work in this area deals with vertebrates, with a particular focus on the extent humans have influenced the fundamental patterns in nature.
+One of the main research areas of the lab is macroecology, which we define broadly to cover all large-scale spatial patterns related to biodiversity – not just simple species diversity gradients.
+Most of the work in this area deals with vertebrates, with a particular focus on the extent to which humans have influenced fundamental patterns in nature.
 Work in this field interacts strongly with the other research foci of the lab.
-As a group we have developed software to analyse diversity pattern and produced multiple papers to investigate biodiversity patterns across both space and time, thus combining macro- ecological and evolutionary analyses.
+As a group we have developed software to analyse diversity patterns and produced multiple papers to investigate biodiversity patterns across both space and time, thus combining macro- ecological and evolutionary analyses.

 Lead by Daniele Silvestro

-This theme concerns the understanding of evolutionary patterns in deep-time.
-It develops and generates ideas, tools, and techniques for determining the causes of extinctions and diversification events using phylogenetic data and the fossil record.
+This theme concerns the understanding of evolutionary patterns in deep time.
+As part of this work, we develop and generates ideas, tools, and techniques for determining the causes of extinctions and diversification events using phylogenetic data and the fossil record.